 This score is awarded by our team of expert reviewers after extensive testing of the car

-- Great to drive
+- Comfortable and fun to drive

 What's not so good

 - Some cheap-feeling materials inside